its-geoff/course-companion/README.md

 -   download libraries with `conan install . --build=missing -of build`
 -   generate build files with `cmake .. -DCMAKE_TOOLCHAIN_FILE="conan_toolchain.cmake"`
--   build the project with `cmake --build .`
+-   navigate to the build folder with `cd build` and build the project with `cmake --build .`